tcat769/lunch_and_learn/README.md

-# artisan-python-learning-material
+# Lunch and Learn
-A common place to put learning material surrounding all that is Python.
+A repo that holds the material from my lunch and learn presentation.

 ## Setup
 Below are the steps to get going with this repo: